Flexible inference of evolutionary accumulation dynamics using uncertain observational data: Materials and methods

-The core piece of the new method that is presented here, is the calculation of the log-likelihood of seeing the input data for a given transition or rate matrix (see Algorithm \ref{likelhood_code}).
-This involves the dealing with concrete specified uncertainties in form of uncertainty markers in descendant and ancestor state in the input data.

-To take the uncertainty markers that can occur in the dataset into account, we have to consider all nodes in the hypercube that are compatible with the observations: \begin{definition} A state node $s$ in the hypercube is compatible with an observation $k^{a}$ (ancestor) or $k^{d}$ (descendant) if and only if all positions in the string that are not represented by a uncertainty marker are equal. \end{definition}

-For every observation $k^{i},\ i \in \{a,d\}$, in our dataset the information of compatibility is stored in a vector $c^{a}$ for the \textit{ancestor (a)} string and a vector $c^{d}$ for the \textit{descendant (d)} string, where we set $c^{i}_{s} = 1$ if node $s$ is compatible with $k^{i}$ and 0 otherwise.
-Because we assume that every trajectory starts at $0^{L}$ and in every evolutionary step exactly one new feature is obtained until we end up at $1^{L}$, we need $L+1$ steps to simulate a whole pathway.
+The core piece of the new method that is presented here, is the calculation of the log-likelihood of seeing the input data (including uncertainty markers) for a given transition or rate matrix (see Algorithm \ref{likelhood_code} in the SI).
+To take the uncertainty markers that can occur in the dataset into account, we have to consider all nodes in the hypercube that are compatible with the observations.
+To this end, for every observation $\{k^{a}, k^{d}\}$ in our dataset, the information of compatibility is stored in a vector $c^{a}$ for the ancestor and a vector $c^{d}$ for the descendant, where we set $c^{i}_{s} = 1$ if node $s$ is compatible with $k^{i}$ and 0 otherwise. \\

-For a given transition matrix $A$ of the hypercube, we can compute a vector $P_{.,t}$ for every evolutionary step $t=0,...,L$, where $L$ is the length of the strings, i.e. the number of considered features. $P_{s,t}$ is then the probability of a trajectory being in evolutionary step $t$ at node $s$, where $s$ is the natural number that corresponds to the binary string.
-That means, every $P_{.,t}$ gives a probability distribution of occupancy for the different nodes of the hypercube at step $t$.\\ Set $P_{.,0} = [1,0,0,...]$.
-This reflects our assumption that every trajectory has to start in the state 000..., where none of the features have yet been acquired.
-Then

-We can now go step-wise through the columns of the matrix $P = (P_{.,t})_{0\leq t\leq L}$, i.e. the evolutionary steps, and determine the likelihood assuming the ancestor data has its origin in this step.
-To keep only the information about the probability of being in a state that is compatible with an ancestor in our dataset, we multiply $P_{.,t}$ entry-wise (denoted $\star$) with $c^{a}$.
-For every entry-wise product vector $c^{a}\star P_{.,t}$ where there is at least one entry that is bigger than zero, we assume the ancestor can originate from step $t$.
-Therefore we continue by applying the same matrix-vector approach to get vectors $Q_{.,t'}^{t,a}, \ t\leq t' \leq L$ containing the probability distribution for being in a certain node of the hypercube at step $s$ given that the trajectory reached already the ancestor state in step $t$ before.
-For $t'=t$, $Q_{.,t'}^{t,a}$ is set to the vector that results when multiplying $P_{.,t}$ entry-wise with $c^{a}$: From here we continue just by multiplying with the transition matrix in the same way as in (\ref{matrix_vector_prob}):

-Then we have to multiply every $Q_{.,t'}^{t,a}$ this time with $c^{d}$ so that we end up with the sum of the probabilities also compatible with the descendant state of the data point.
-This is exactly the probability that a trajectory first goes through a node that is compatible with the ancestor state of the dataset, and afterwards through a node that is compatible with the descendant state.
-We specifically allow the ancestor and the descendant state to be the same one. \\ Summarized, the likelihood function of seeing a data point can be described by the following formula:
+Then the likelihood function of seeing a data point of $L$ features given a transition matrix $A$ can be described by the following formula (derived in the SI):

 with